-If the addressing inputs (refer to section 8.3.1) on the terminal strip are activated (LOW = GND), this address is indicated here, i.e. the backplane address is activated.
+With at least one address switch in position ON, the hardware address is activated.
 A modification using LoopMaster is not possible in this case, but the transferred address is nevertheless saved in the EEPROM.
-On deactivation of the addressing inputs (all inputs HIGH or not connected), the last saved address will be used.
+On deactivation of the hardware address, the last saved address will be used.

-The address 0 disables the CAN bus function, the valid addresses are 1 - 63
+The address 0 disables the CAN bus function, the valid addresses are 1 - 63.

-The backplane addressing can be deactivated by means of a device flag (section 7.2.3).
+The hardware addressing can be deactivated by means of a device flag (section 7.2.3).